maxint-rd/mxUnifiedLcdEdentifier2/README.md

 Features & limitations
 ======================
 - The current version of this library supports ESP8266 and Atmel ATmega328 MCUs.
 On experiments using an ESP-01 noise was observed, possibly due to power issues.
-Noise may cause wild pixels on the display or errors initialing properly, resulting in nothing displayed.
+Noise may cause wild pixels on the display or errors initializing properly, resulting in nothing displayed.
 - Currently not all LCD commands are fully known.
 The command-set resembles that of the Nokia 5110 (PCD8544) and other Philips LCD controllers.
 Based on the datasheets of these controllers more commands were discovered (such as inverting and setting contrast).

 LINKS